rightjoinsdk/sample_endpoint/README.md

 The `code` and `message` elements are the [HTTP code], standard for all responses.
 The `match` section indicates the ingested record received by RightJoin.
 The `results` section indicate the data elements returned from the data service.
 Data elements in this section will depend on the Customer's granted Data Sets as per the RightJoin's SLA.
+If succeed, you will receive one result for every ingested record.